Short Term vs Long Term Health Insurance Plans | PolicyX

 Who Should Buy a Short-Term Health Policy?

-Short-term medical insurance plans are the best option for people who are unsure about buying a long-term policy.
-Short-term insurance will be highly useful for the following category of people:
+Short-term medical insurance plans are a good option for people who are unsure about buying a long-term policy.
+Short-term insurance will be highly useful for the following categories of people:

-• International students studying or travelling in foreign countries as it secures Non-Resident Indians (NRIs) from visiting the country for a brief duration.
+• International students studying or travelling in foreign countries, and Non-Resident Indians (NRIs) visiting the country for a brief duration.

-• For people who switch jobs and require short-term health coverage while switching jobs or insurance providers, short-term plans are a suitable option.
+• People who switch jobs and require short-term health coverage while transitioning between jobs or insurance providers.

 Disadvantages of Short-Term Medical Insurance